notav269S/AdventureGame/designs/idea.md

 <span style='color:yellow'>\> </span><span style = 'color:lightblue'>help</span>

 <span style='color:lightgreen'>The command prompt involves two words.
 One, the command(eg. look,overview etc.) and two, the arguments of the word which changes based on the command.
-The game is coded such that you don't have to type a command and be prompted next for the argument, instead it is mixed into a single prompt.
+If the arguments have more than one word, it is split with an underscore.The game is coded such that you don't have to type a command and be prompted next for the argument, instead it is mixed into a single prompt.
 Some commands are situation based but they do have a separate message when entered in the wrong circumstance.
-Commands Include:<br/>
+Commands Include:<br/><br>
 <span style='color:pink'>
 **LOAD** - load a save. <br/>
 **LOOK** - to look or view your surroundings, you can also use it to interact with people or objects. <br/>